 What Is a Bank Transit Number?

-How Do I Find my Bank Transit Number?
+How Do I Find My Bank Transit Number?

 If you have a checkbook, the easiest way to find your bank transit number is to simply look at the bottom left corner of any check.
 Your transit number should be printed there.
-If you don’t have any checks, the transit number is still relatively easy to find.
+If you don’t have any checks, the transit number can still be relatively easy to find.
 You can find the number by heading to your bank’s website, calling your bank branch or support line, or visiting your branch in person.

 Big banks like Wells Fargo or Chase typically have a different transit number for each state it has branches in.
 In addition to having multiple numbers for different states, some banks have different transit numbers for different types of transfers.
-Some banks assign one number for paper transfers, one for electronic fund transfers (EFTs) and one for wire transfers, because they handle these transactions in different ways.
+Some banks assign one number for paper transfers, one for electronic fund transfers (EFTs), and one for wire transfers, because they handle these transactions in different ways.
 If you’re unsure about which routing number you need, just call your bank and they’ll be able to direct you.

 Why Do We Need Bank Transit Numbers?